-In 2016, the current account registered a surplus of 0.7 per cent. of GDP, compared with a current account deficit in 2015 of 3.2 per cent.
-The current account surplus in 2016 was due largely to lower non-oil sector imports, while the current account deficit in 2015 was due largely to a combination of weak global demand and a decline in oil prices, which led to lower export earnings.
-In prior years, monetary policy actions and exchange rate management resulted in current account surpluses, representing 0.2 per cent. of GDP in 2014, 3.7 per cent. of GDP in 2013 and 3.8 per cent. in 2012.
-In 2016, the deficits in the services (net) account and income (net) account decreased by 37.4 per cent. and 12.8 per cent., respectively, as compared to 2015.
-The surplus in the current transfers (net) account increased by 26.8 per cent. in 2016, primarily as result of increased inflow from Nigerians living abroad.
+In 2017, the current account registered a surplus of 2.8 per cent. of GDP, compared with a surplus in 2016 of 0.7 per cent. of GDP and a deficit in 2015 of 3.2 per cent.
+The current account surplus in 2017 and 2016 was due largely to higher export receipts and inflow of remittances, while the current account deficit in 2015 was due largely to a combination of weak global demand and a decline in oil prices, which led to lower export earnings.
+In prior years, monetary policy actions and exchange rate management resulted in current account surpluses, representing 0.2 per cent. of GDP in 2014 and 3.7 per cent. of GDP in 2013.
+In 2017, the deficits in the services (net) account and income (net) account increased by 99.5 per cent. and 61.4 per cent., respectively, as compared to 2016.
+The surplus in the current transfers (net) account increased by 33.6 per cent. in 2017, primarily as a result of increased inflow of remittances from Nigerians living abroad.